HaithemH/videos_background_substitution/README.md

 The program allows to specify video files (local paths to the data) through the config.INI configuration file.

-Please notice that the videos should have non-moving backgrounds, meaning that the camera used to shoot the videos is fixed on the wall or somewhere else.
+Videos should have non-moving backgrounds, meaning that the camera used to shoot the videos is fixed on the wall or somewhere else.

 The program consists of the following steps: